mfidino/mfidino.github.io/blog/_posts/2023-3-4-split_mcmc.md

 [1] 10000     2

 ```
 Here we just have a matrix with 10,000 MCMC samples and two parameters.
-This makes it very easy to work with the model output to make predictions with.
-See the plotting part of [this blog post here](https://masonfidino.com/interpret_rota_model/) as an example!
+I cannot stress how much easier this makes it to work with the model output / make model predictions with.
+See the plotting part of [this blog post here](https://masonfidino.com/interpret_rota_model/) as an example.

 Anways, I just wanted to highlight this function as it has definitely made my life easier when working with more complex outputs from different analyses.
-And just to demonstrate that it absolutely works in the right way, here is a little
+And just to demonstrate that it works correctly, here is a little
 matrix you can use to test it with.
 Enjoy!